Superformula/mobile-test/qr_generator_flutter/README.md

 ## Project Structure - Clean Architecture

 The following diagram represents the clean architecture approach taken to solve this challenge.
 This was proposed by myself and a friend and was shared with the Hispanic community as a solution to follow clean architecture practices.
-The original proposal uses `riverpod` but because of the `decoupling` the was no problem on changint to bloc.
+The original proposal uses `riverpod` but because of the `decoupling` the was no problem on changing to bloc.

 With this approach we achieve a great decoupling and separation of concerns between the different layers of the application.